Joshua-EPR/Joshua-EPR/README.md

 # 💫 About Me:
 Currently studying Software Engineering and based in Santiago, Dominican Republic.
 I am passionate about transforming complex ideas into functional products, managing teams, and writing scalable code.
-XD

 ## 🌐 Socials: